Liam Doyle (footballer)

 Liam Doyle (born 1 July 1992) is a Manx former professional footballer who played as a defender.
-Doyle is currently the Director of Soccer Operations for MLS Next Pro club Huntsville City FC.
+Doyle is currently the Director of Soccer Operations for MLS club Nashville SC.

 Liam was formally drafted by D.C.
 United in the 2016 MLS SuperDraft.

 Liam is also a United States Green Card holder.

 Career

 Youth and college

 Doyle played soccer at Cincinnati State Technical and Community College in 2012 and 2013, before transferring to Ohio State University in 2014, where he stayed for two years.

 Professional

 Doyle has played for St Marys on his native Isle of Man.
 The team competes in the Isle of Man Football League.
 On 19 January 2016, Doyle was selected 67th overall in the 2016 MLS SuperDraft by DC United.
 However, after trialling with the club he was not signed.

 Doyle signed with United Soccer League side Harrisburg City Islanders in April 2016 and made his debut as a late substitute on 2 April 2016 against Charlotte Independence.

 Doyle moved to USL side Swope Park Rangers on 6 December 2016.

 Doyle was signed by USL side Nashville SC on 14 December 2017.

 Following a mutual termination of his contract with Nashville, Doyle subsequently joined USL side Memphis 901.

 On 18 September 2020, Doyle moved to USL Championship side San Antonio FC for the remainder of the season.

-On 13 September 2021, Doyle joined Indy Eleven on loan for the reminder of the season.
+On 13 September 2021, Doyle joined Indy Eleven on loan for the remainder of the season.

 Following his release from San Antonio, Doyle signed with USL Championship side LA Galaxy II on 3 March 2022.

 Doyle announced his retirement from professional football on 18 November 2022.